Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1887.534825,1907.485701.md

 ### Transcript

-> can I put something in this cave to make it easy to identify well try to fine it from from the screenshot make it a treasure amount I don't know this is where it is also those beautiful waterfalls that haven't been fixed yet speak more for these
+> can I put something in this cave to make it easy to identify well try to fine it from from the screenshot make it a treasure amount I don't know this is where it is also those beautiful waterfalls that haven't been fixed yet speak more for these yeah all the elbe a little patience and